Promote equitable education and training (EE)

-Our understanding of marine hazards and the impacts of climate change has increased over the past two decades.
-However, this knowledge has not been equally shared among different communities, particularly between the Global North and South.
-To address this imbalance, it is important to develop educational materials and training activities that can prepare and inform the public, early career professionals, and interested practitioners about coastal resilience.
+Knowledge of coastal marine hazards and impacts of climate change on the coasts has increased in the past twenty years.
+However, the process of developing this knowledge and its results has not been equally shared among different communities, especially between the Global North and South.

 At the University of Bologna